Health Systems and Health Equity Research Group

 Toronto, ON M5S 2S1

-Dr. Violet Kaspar is an Independent Scientist in the Social and Epidemiological Research Department at the Centre for Addiction and Mental Health, and a faculty member of the Department of Psychiatry at the University of Toronto.
+Dr. Violet Kaspar is an Independent Scientist with the Institute for Mental Health Policy Research at the Centre for Addiction and Mental Health, and a faculty member of the Department of Psychiatry at the University of Toronto.

 Areas of Research

 Dr. Kaspar’s research is focused on racial/cultural disparities and cultural, psychosocial, and socioeconomic determinants of mental health and psychiatric disorders in minority children and adolescents.
 Despite directed policies for reducing inequalities in health status, minority youth continue to be disadvantaged relative to non-minority youth on numerous markers of health outcomes.
 Dr. Kaspar’s research program is comprised of studies aimed at addressing these more intractable inequalities and establishing an empirical basis for culturally relevant clinical and community interventions for sustaining the mental health status of racial and cultural minority children and adolescents.